 This module enables you to develop your practical and critical understanding of how media content is created and distributed.
 You will develop and improve your newswriting techniques for different media platforms; learn how to develop research and write your own professional blog; design a website in teams using individual and team working skills; acquire a knowledge of ethical considerations faced by journalists.

 Media Work Experience

 As London is the media capital of Europe, there is a great opportunity for you to take work experience as a part of the course.
-This could be in long established companies or start-ups.
+This could be in long-established companies or start-ups.
 While the course team and work experience unit will advise you on placements, it is your responsibility to actively pursue work placement opportunities.
-Our students have secured work placements at media companies including: the BBC, Universal Music, Blue Rubicon PR, Kameleon Brand Engagement, and Paul Smith Fashion.
+Our students have secured work placements at media companies including the BBC, Universal Music, Blue Rubicon PR, Kameleon Brand Engagement, and Paul Smith Fashion.

-You will take one option module in the first and one in the second semester.
+You will take one optional module in the first and one in the second semester.
 The following provides an overview of current option modules.
 At the time of publication all option modules were under review, please refer to our website for up-to-date information.